 Date range: 1950 to 1975 Geographical focus: US, Britain "Topics include changing lifestyles, student protests, civil rights, consumerism, nuclear disarmament, and the Vietnam War.
 The database contains original archival material, including colour images of manuscript and rare printed material, as well as photographs, ephemera and memorabilia. "

 Date range: 1600-2000 Geographical focus: US "brings together primary documents, books, images, scholarly essays, book reviews, Web site reviews, and teaching tools, all documenting the multiplicity of women’s activism in public life."

-This searchable document collection provides a record of the documentary history of international terrorism and U.S. policy.
-The collection of 1,509 formerly secret documents provides coverage beginning with the first politically-motivated hostage-taking episode of its the July 1968 hijacking of an El Al jet to (and devoting special attention to) the Middle East and Southwest Asia.
-The set features records from the White House, National Security Council, State Department, Defense Department, Justice Department, and other federal agencies as well as detailed FBI field reporting, CIA analyses, and military studies.
+Date range: 1968 to 2002 Geographical focus: US, Middle East and Asia.
+Contains 1,509 formerly secret documents.
+This collection features records from the White House, National Security Council, State Department, Defense Department, Justice Department, and other federal agencies as well as detailed FBI field reporting, CIA analyses, and military studies.

 Date range: 1940s-present Geographical focus: North America "The African Activist Archive Project is building an online archive of primary materials - documents, photographs, artifacts, and written and oral memories - of 50 years of activist organizing in the United States in solidarity with African struggles against colonialism, apartheid, and injustice."

 Date range: c.
 1820-1865 Geographical focus: US "The Black Abolitionist Digital Archive is a collection of over 800 speeches by antebellum blacks and approximately 1,000 editorials from the period.
 These important documents provide a portrait of black involvement in the anti-slavery movement; scans of these documents are provided as images and PDF files."